-Agricultural Business and Economics
+Agricultural Business and Economics AGBE105 F 3 credits

-AGBE105

 Ag Marketing

 This course covers principles of economics and agricultural marketing functions, agencies, services, and economic problems associated with production agriculture in Montana.
 The course includes an overview of commodity trading and the futures market.